DGMO vs the rest

 kanban Sprint 14

-tag Priority p
+tag Priority as p

 [Backlog]